Pinworms are common parasites that live in the intestine.

 - Wash all bedding every 3-7 days for 3 weeks.

 - Wash underwear and pajamas daily for 2 weeks.

 - Wash all clothing and toys to destroy remaining eggs.

-To prevent pinworm infection:
+To help reduce your chance of pinworm infection:

 - Always wash hands thoroughly after using the toilet, changing diapers, and before cooking or eating.

 - Bathe shortly after waking up to reduce egg contamination.

 - Discourage nail biting and scratching anal areas.

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.